-Even if it’s only a step-up from washing-up liquid, try to use the same detergents that you spent ages selecting for your tow vehicle.
+Even if it’s only a step up from washing-up liquid, try to use the same detergents that you spent ages selecting for your tow vehicle.
 Car washes will clean your van’s bodywork with the same properties and will be safe for trims, seals, rubber and painted panels.
 Be mindful of where you wash your van too, and not to let detergent-rich water or wholesale chemical filth (degreaser, etc.) run into drains it shouldn’t.
-Wash on the lawn or nature stips or a dedicated commercial van wash station – being mindful of the pressure tips above.
+Wash on the lawn or a dedicated commercial van wash station – being mindful of the pressure tips above.

 3. Don’t overreach yourself

 Unless you’re an NBA league star, it’s unlikely you can reach the roof of your van to clean it.
 You will need a step or stepladder.
 Slinging soapy water around and ladder treads don’t mix, so be careful and wear sensible footwear.
 Car-care shops sell a million types of attachments, so finding a long-handled brush or similar won’t be a problem.
 Again, accessing the roof (even via a hatch if you’ve something stable to stand on) will help you clean and inspect those hatches, your aircon and solar panels, and check the condition of any sealants.
 Which, if breaking up, won’t benefit from a high-pressure blast either (unless you’re planning on a renovation).

 4. Use gravity to help you

 Makes sense!
 You don’t want to wash things twice, so start at the top and work your way down.
 Soapy water running off the top will help loosen dirt and grime, meaning it’s less stubborn when you reach the lower sections.
 Although, as with cars, you may want to do the wheels first, and with different water than that for the body, because there’s much more contaminant from grit, oil or grease and brake dust in some cases.

 5. Don’t waste your money